-French-Venezuelan artist (Caracas, Venezuela, 1923) who lives and works in Paris as of 1960.
+French-Venezuelan artist (Caracas, 1923 – Paris, 2019) who lives and works in Paris as of 1960.
 His plastic proposal, one of the most originals in the kinetic movement, unveils the artist as one of the most important color theorists of the 20th century and one of the most prominent figures of contemporary art.

 In his work, color is presented as an autonomous reality, timeless and devoid of anecdotes, able to exist without the aid of forms and even without need of a medium.
 Master Carlos Cruz-Diez thus turns color into a mutating event in both time and space, forging realities in each moment.
 The viewers find themselves able to create color by means of their own perceptual abilities.